altilly/languages/README.md

-# languages
+# Languages for Altilly.com
-The language translation files for altilly.com - Feel free to create pull requests and
+The language translation files for altilly.com - Feel free to create pull requests and make corrections